ralna/GALAHAD/doc/Julia/rst-dir/ls.rst

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there is a single package designed to find a local minimizer of a sum-of-squares function whose variables may take any values and a second that targets linear problems with simple bounds on the variables.
+Currently there is a single package designed to find a local minimizer of a sum-of-squares function whose variables may take any values, a second that targets linear problems with simple bounds on the variables, and another for which the constraints are linear (polyhedral).

 .. toctree::
    :maxdepth: 1